-Police officer laughs about woman killed by patrol car in shocking bodycam video
+Seattle Police officer laughs after woman killed by patrol car in shocking video

 The Office of Police Accountability is investigating.

-Ms Kandula was a student at Northeastern University, studying for a master’s degree in information systems.
+Ms Kandula was a student at Northeastern University, studying for a master’s degree in information systems and was set to graduate this coming December.